meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/Novice_Algorithim/ReadMe.md

 ERRORS
 Problems our group encountered:
-- Changes must be made to reduce a matrix, as the kernel only considers the X dimension of blocks.
+- Changes must be made to reduce a vector, as the kernel only considers the X dimension of blocks.
 Solving this problem, the group edited the matrix population host code from Lab 4 to sum-reduce an array as a demonstration of a basic algorithim instead of a matrix.